Geometry of restricted information: the case of quantum thermodynamics: Conclusions

+More broadly, the gauge-theoretic structure shared with fundamental physics naturally opens directions toward relativistic quantum thermodynamics~\cite{Costa2026,Moreira2024,Basso2025,Basso2023} and related extensions.

 \emph{Acknowledgments}.
-This research was funded by CNPq through grant 308065/2022-0, the National Institute of Science and Technology for Applied Quantum Computing through CNPq grant 408884/2024-0, the Coordination of Superior Level Staff Improvement (CAPES), and FAPEG through grant 202510267001843.
+This research was funded by CNPq through grant 308065/2022-0, the National Institute of Science and Technology for Applied Quantum Computing through CNPq grant 408884/2024-0, FAPEG through grant 202510267001843, and FAPESP through grant 2025/23726-4.
+LCC also acknowledges the warm hospitality of the Instituto de Física de São Carlos.